sai6kiran/mailchimp-pythonic/README.md

 # mailchimp-pythonic
-Automate sending monthly emails of latest Paracelsus Articles to subscribers using Mailchimp
+Automate sending monthly emails of latest Paracelsus articles to subscribers using mailchimp.